Curious and want to know what is flux core welding?

 Stickout – This is literally the amount of wire sticking out the end of your contact tip.
 Too short a wire stickout will also cause burn back.

-Maintain a half inch to 3/4 inch stickout or follow the manufacturers recommendation for the length of stickout they recommend for their flux core wire.
-You'll find this information in the welding parameters chart for the wire.
+Or follow the manufacturers recommendation for the length of stickout they recommend for their flux core wire.
+You’ll find this information in the welding parameters chart for the wire.

 And clip off the little bulb of wire at the end of the welding wore that forms when you pause welding.
 This ensures you have as smooth an arc as possible when you restart welding.

-Short History of Flux Core Welding
+Short History Of Flux Core Welding

 Flux Core Welding was first developed in the 1950’s.
 A process invented by Bernard and announced in 1954.
 The patent was lodged in 1957.